simasch/plainjsr/README.md

 ### emp_javaee
 This example is developed using NetBeans and runs on GlassFish 3.1.x.

-Note: You have to a datasource named 'jdbc/emp'.
+Note: The datasource name is 'jdbc/emp'.